-The project is part of a long term vision for the area and would also attract investment and bring jobs, potentially opening within the next five years.
+The project is part of a long term vision for the area and would also attract investment and bring jobs, opening within the next five years.

-It also means that the current leisure centre and pool, which needs millions of pounds of improvements before having to be rebuilt anyway, could be moved within the site to integrate with health services, providing extra parking and new facilities, and avoid a long closure period.
+The project also means that the current leisure centre and pool, which needs millions of pounds of improvements before having to be rebuilt anyway, could be moved within the site to integrate with health services, providing extra parking and new facilities, and avoid a long closure period.

 Doing nothing is not an option on the site as the leisure centre needs refurbishment and the depot buildings will become empty.
 In addition, the new site would create opportunities for multiple other partners to join the councils and West Suffolk CCG (Clinical Commissioning Group) at the site, in the first or later phases.

 To date, work on exploring the business case has involved central government, all parts of the NHS, the county council, the Police, Abbeycroft Leisure, West Suffolk College and several other partners under the auspices of the Government’s One Public Estate Programme.
-Which partners will be part of the first phase of development will be clarified later in 2019 if the council’s business case is approved.

 More information on the project is contained in the documents: